nens/threedi-docs/source/d_qgis_plugin.rst

 - Channels and culverts automatically fill connection node ids when drawing between nodes with `snapping <https://docs.qgis.org/3.4/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#setting-the-snapping-tolerance-and-search-radius>`_.
 - Invert level from culverts.
 If invert level is empty culverts assumes the invert level based on manhole bottom_level

 On top of that, some default values for some of the mandatory fields are set.
-This helps you built models faster.
-The following default values will be set, in case they are left blanc.
-Please, check these are default settings and there might be better options for your specific application.
+This helps you build models faster.
+The following default values will be set, in case they are left blank.
+The listed values are defaults, so please change them if required for your specific application.

+You need to set your QGIS locale to 'English UnitedStates' in order for this functionality to work properly.
+See the :ref:`Before you begin > Software <software>` section for instructions.

 **v2_global_settings:**